We take a closer look: sincerity and authenticity

 June 21, 2021

-Since our early childhood, we have been told to " tell the truth, nothing but the truth "!
-A great principle to observe so that society considers us honest and respectable.
-How many times have we read, heard the importance of daring to " say things "?
+Since early childhood, we have been told: “tell the truth and nothing but the truth”!
+It’s an ethical principle we must uphold if we’re to be seen as honest and respectable.
+How many times have you read or heard about the importance of daring to “say what you mean”?

-Not sure that your colleague is ready to hear all the remarks you have about him!
-Because if sincerity is important to build authentic relationships, it is no less difficult to hear.
-And we sometimes take the risk of offending or even hurting the other person, especially when this frankness can be discriminatory.
+Are your colleagues ready to hear what you really think about them?
+Because while sincerity is important when it comes to building authentic relationships, it can be hard to hear.
+And we sometimes run the risk of upsetting, or even hurting, other people, especially when honesty can discriminate.

-There is often a world of difference between our intention to do the right thing by telling him or her information that we consider necessary for his or her progress and the impact that this information will have.
-And we could also say that omitting or hiding the truth can be positive if it is a question of protecting others from news that he or she would not be ready to accept...
+There is often a world of difference between our intention to do good by sharing information we believe will help someone progress, and the real impact of that information.
+We could also say that omitting or hiding the truth can be positive if it is to protect someone from news they would not be willing to accept.

-And what about authenticity?
+What about authenticity?
 Is it different from sincerity?
 Not necessarily!
-Let's say that authenticity goes beyond sincerity.
-Where the latter consists of " saying what one thinks ", authenticity is defined as " being what one is " and " presenting oneself to others as such ", if we return to its Greek etymology " authentikós ", literally meaning " who determines himself by his own authority ".
+There’s an argument for saying that authenticity goes beyond sincerity.
+Where the latter consists of “saying what you think”, authenticity is defined by “being who you are” and by “presenting yourself to others as such”, if we return to its Greek etymology authentikós, which literally means “that which determines itself by its own authority”.

-Authenticity is first and foremost played out in the self-to oneself, while sincerity is focused on the other.
-And this sincerity remains very subjective, since saying what one thinks or telling the truth does not necessarily mean stating a universal truth.
-Authenticity flirts more with the notion of truth... or rather a truth specific to each person.
+Authenticity is played out first in the self, while sincerity is directed towards the other.
+And sincerity is highly subjective, because saying what you think or telling the truth doesn’t necessarily mean stating a universal fact.
+Authenticity flirts more with the notion of truth; or rather a truth specific to each person.

 Authenticity and integrity

-While integrity requires those who wish to be considered " honest " not to deviate from their own ethical principles, authenticity is rather about following one's own principles and aspirations, and taking them into account in one's relationships with others.
-Authenticity can therefore be said to be a dedication to " personal " principles, aspirations and values, whereas integrity is loyalty to more universal principles and values.
-In a society that increasingly advocates individual well-being, it would seem that authenticity has a bright future ahead of it!
+While integrity requires that people wishing to be considered “upstanding” do not deviate from their own ethical principles, authenticity is more about following your own principles and aspirations, and considering them as you interact with others.
+We can therefore say that authenticity is a devotion to “personal” principles, aspirations, and values, whereas integrity is a faithfulness to more “universal” principles and values.
+In a society that increasingly advocates individual well-being, it would seem that authenticity has a bright future!

-A leader is therefore expected today to be authentic, and to fully embody what he says and does.
-And this can be complementary to a sincere posture as long as it takes into account the other in an ethical approach.
+We expect leaders today to be authentic and to fully embody what they say and what they do.
+And this can be complementary to sincerity, as long as it takes other people into account as part of an ethical approach.

-(1) " 7 superpowers to develop cooperation ", Julien Ohana & Charlotte Ringrave, Éditions Fil Rouge, 2021.
+(1) 7 super-pouvoirs pour développer la coopération, Julien Ohana & Charlotte Ringrave, Fil Rouge, 2021.

 x